Frequently Asked Questions (FAQs)

 - Applying Interagency Operating Procedures that would assist in preparing and evaluating ROW applications

 - A single federal point of contact for each ROW application

-- "Tiering" from the PEIS for project-specific environmental review
+- Incorporation by reference from the PEIS for project-specific environmental review

 - Focusing project planning data collection and project-specific engineering on issues specific to the proposed project and the associated within-corridor ROW and not on alternative locations